Music in space: Danuri

 To test the experimental system of the “space Internet”, Danuri (Korea Pathfinder Lunar Orbiter) successfully forwarded a number of photos taken, as well as several video files, including, BTS’ “Dynamite” from outer space to Earth at Korea's Ministry of Science and ICT, Korea Aerospace Research Institute (KARI), and the Electronics and Telecommunications Research Institute (ETRI) on 7 November 2022.

 Hakuto-R

 Hakuto-R houses a payload, that is, a music disc featuring the song ‘SORATO’ by the Japanese rock band Sakanaction.
 The song was initially released in 2018 as a part of the Team Hakuto campaign for the Google Lunar XPRIZE.

 SpaceX Polaris Dawn

 On Friday, September 13, 2024, during the Polaris Dawn mission, SpaceX Engineer Sarah Gillis performed a violin solo from Rey's Theme from Star Wars: The Force Awakens.
 Gillis was joined by young musicians around the world.
 The performance was used to raise money for El Sistema.

+Echo and the Bunnymen aboard the International Space Station

+In June 2009, NASA astronaut Colonel Timothy Kopra took a signed copy of Echo & the Bunnymen's 1984 classic, Ocean Rain, with him on a mission to the International Space Station.
+Ian McCulloch (singer) declared them the "coolest band in the universe," and recalled his childhood dream of becoming an astronaut, of which he claimed was finally made true.